Course Catalog

 Campus Locations: Online

-Careers: Corrections, Security, Investigative, and Police Administration (Some careers will require Peace Officer Standards and Training)
+Careers: Corrections, Security, Investigative, Police Administration (Some careers will require Peace Officer Standards and Training), First-Line Supervisors of Police and Detectives

 • A satisfactory criminal background check must be completed prior to entering the Criminal Justice practicum or internship.
 A felony conviction could prevent students from obtaining an intern site and employment in the Criminal Justice field.